 Please refrain from sending us links to non-Atlassian web sites, or issues in PDF / DOC / EXE files.
 Image files are OK.
 Make sure the bug is exploitable by someone other than the user (e.g. "self-XSS").

 We are unable to respond to generic scanner reports.
-If you have had a security practitioner examine a generic scan report and they have isolated specific vulnerabilities that need to be addressed, we request that you use our Service Desk to report them individually.
-It's a simple process to register with the Service Desk, and helps us to provide you with updates as we investigate.
+If you have had a security practitioner examine a generic scan report and they have isolated specific vulnerabilities that need to be addressed, you can report the issues through our bug bounty program, or via our support team.

 What we are not looking for